Yisitluke/CLOS-source/README.md

 ---

-Everything in the file is created by me (Yisitluke).
+Everything in the product is created by me (Yisitluke).

 Have fun!